w3c/wpub/explainers/wpub-explainer.md

 ### Packaging

 The working group has decided to adopt a lightweight version of the [ISO standardization of Zip](https://www.iso.org/standard/60101.html), along with a well-known location for the manifest.
 We require a packaging standard that is easy to implement and ready for market now.
 This packaging will be aimed at any module.
-We are carefully monitoring the [web packaging](https://github.com/WICG/webpackage) effort for future us.
+We are carefully monitoring the [web packaging](https://github.com/WICG/webpackage) effort for future use.

 ## Acknowledgments